Skip to content

 } else {

-// Number of child nodes = 2, remove the next node in in-order traversal and replace the current node with it
+// Number of child nodes = 2, delete the next node in inorder traversal and replace current node with it

 TreeNode *temp = node->right;